 Janet Sasaki, Assistant Director of Admission and Transfer Recruitment

-Recruitment Territory: Counselor for freshmen from California (Alameda, Contra Costa, and San Francisco counties), Nevada, and Transfer Students
+Counselor for freshmen from California (Alameda, Contra Costa, Marin and San Francisco counties), Nevada, and domestic transfer students

 Additional Responsibilities: Coordinates transfer student recruitment, assists with campus events, organizes off-campus events (receptions and interviews), manages college fair participation, manages admission market plan

 When I’m not on campus, I can probably be found: Eating at Kame, Community Plate or Red Hills Market (in Dundee); reading “People” magazine at the McMinnville public library; shopping at Mes Amies or Third Street Books; running in preparation for my first half marathon or taking a yoga class at 4 elements yoga studio.

 The power of a small college is: Knowing Linfield’s faculty are truly invested in our students.
 My colleague, Jay Smith, and I recently ran into one of Linfield’s Mass Communication professors in downtown McMinnville.
 She was meeting with a couple of folks who work in the wine industry and were looking for referrals to interview for marketing positions.
 Their preferred candidates would have a mass communication degree and at least a few years of work experience.
 Without hesitation, the professor started giving the names of students who graduated five or so years ago.

 Items I’d pin on my Pinterest boards: Miniature animals (especially donkeys and Shetland ponies), panda bears, cured meat and shoes.

 Latest recommendations to my Goodreads list: From Russia with Love by Ian Fleming, Thieves of Baghdad by Matthew Bogdanos, Grand Central by Sam Roberts.